 Think about whether you are really paying attention to what the prep book says.
 Once you’ve picked a good prep book, follow its advice to the letter.
 A lot of research and effort has gone into these books to figure out what works best.
 Use it.

 9. Alternate Intense Study Days With Lighter Ones

 I see a lot of LSAT students say, “I’m going to study for the LSAT four hours a day every day for the next three months!!!”
 That’s a good attitude, but efficient preparation is about creating quality study, not just going for volume.
 With that in mind, I think it’s way better to alternate intense study days (3-5+ hours of study) with lighter ones (1.5-3 hours).

 This combats burnout and helps ensure you get more out of your long study days.

 Don’t forget the all-important day off either.
 Every week there should be one day where you don’t even think about LSAT prep.
 Trust me; the recharge time is worth way more than any extra study you get out of prepping that day.

 10. Exercise, And Also Consider Meditation

 Also, a study recently showed that meditation led to greatly increased performance on standardized tests.
-Younger me, studying for the LSAT in 2008 would have thought that meditation was silly.
-That was then.
-Now I would give it a try for sure.
+I would give it a try for sure.
 Don’t argue with stuff that works.